-The term 'angel investor' will probably be familiar to fans of popular BBC show Dragons' Den, which sees entrepreneurs pitching for business investment from the likes of Peter Jones, Sarah Willingham and Deborah Meaden.
+The term 'angel investor' will probably be familiar to fans of popular BBC show Dragons' Den, which sees entrepreneurs pitching for business investment from the likes of serial entrepreneurs Peter Jones, Duncan Bannatyne and Deborah Meaden.
 However, if Dragons' Den doesn't tend to feature on your Sunday night viewing schedule, you could be forgiven for thinking that angel investors were something spiritual.
 Even fictional.

 To help clear things up a little, here's a simple guide on everything you need to know about angel investors.